TotallyInformation/node-red-contrib-moment/README.md

     npm install https://github.com/TotallyInformation/node-red-contrib-moment/tarball/master

 # Updates
+- 3.0.0 - No feature changes, just upgrades of the dependent libraries.
+Note breaking change, minimum Node.JS version is now v6 or above.
+    - Documentation updated to clarify processing of different inputs.
+    - Fix: If input property contains `null`, output is now a warning + empty string in line with other invalid inputs.
+It was an incorrect timestamp.
+    - Examples added to Node-RED library to make testing easier.
 - 2.0.7 - Fallback to new Date(inp) when the date string is non-standard, like this output from the file stat() function: `2017-12-12 16:03:51.832427000 -0400` as well as the Twitter API default time string: `Mon Jan 08 21:24:37 +0000 2018` (contributed by [Steve Rickus](https://github.com/shrickus)).
 Update dependencies.
 - 2.0.6 - Upstream change in MomentJS introduced bug when feeding with a timestamp (number), fixed
 - 2.0.5 - Autocorrect common tz errors (e.g. UTC+4 should be ETC/GMT+4) & autofill default